wgalbraith/280/docs_student/regression-log-transform.md

 ![Algae Plot](./figures_static/statistics/algplot.png)

 The pattern is clearly nonlinear (curved upward).
-We can also create a residual plot to see the issue with our linear model.
+We can also create a residual plot to more clearly see the issue with our linear model.

 To create the residual plot, we note the slope and intercept of the regression in our image above and have the least-squares equation: